khaitruong922/japanese-ocr-screenshot-capture/README.md

 # Japanese OCR Screenshot Capture / Browser Extension

 This customized fork of the extension is designed to extract Japanese text from images and videos.
-It also works with other languages.

 The primary focus is to create selectable text with [Yomitan](https://chromewebstore.google.com/detail/yomitan/likgccmbimhjbgkjambclfkhldnlhbnn) for efficient dictionary lookup.